John D. MacArthur: Real estate investments in Florida

 MacArthur also increased his vast fortune by heavily and lucratively investing in Florida real estate.
 By the time of his death, he owned 100,000 acres of real estate in Florida.
 In 1954 for $5.5 million MacArthur bought 2600 acre of land in northern Palm Beach County originally owned by Harry Seymor Kelsey and later by Sir Harry Oakes.
 It included most of today's Lake Park, North Palm Beach, Palm Beach Gardens and Palm Beach Shores.
-For many years, MacArthur conducted his business affairs from a corner table in the Colonnades Beach Hotel coffee shop, in Palm Beach Shores, where he and his wife lived in an apartment above the bar, overlooking the Atlantic Ocean and the Lake Worth Lagoon.
+For many years, MacArthur conducted his business affairs from a corner table in the Colonnades Beach Hotel coffee shop, in Singer Island in Palm Beach Shores, where he and his wife lived in an apartment above the bar, overlooking the Atlantic Ocean and the Lake Worth Lagoon.

 Personal life

-MacArthur first married the former Louise Ingalls and had two children: a son, U.S. businessman and philanthropist J. Roderick MacArthur (1920–1984); and a daughter, Virginia MacArthur.
+MacArthur first married the former Louise Ingalls and had two children: a son, U.S. businessman and philanthropist J. Roderick (1920–1984); and a daughter, Virginia.
 The couple divorced in 1937.
-In 1938 MacArthur married his secretary Catherine T. MacArthur (née Hyland), who for decades intimately involved herself in the management of his companies, and after whom his charitable foundation is co-named.
+In 1938 MacArthur married his secretary, Catherine T. MacArthur (née Hyland), who for decades intimately involved herself in the management of his companies, and after whom his charitable foundation is co-named.

 John R. MacArthur, the president of Harper's Magazine and son of J. Roderick MacArthur, is a grandson of John D. MacArthur.